 6 – Enhanced obstacle avoidance

-The original Mavic comes with front camera sensors while the DJI Mavic Pro 2 is expected to be loaded with front as well as rear camera sensors which will enhance its ability to avoid obstacles.
+The original Mavic comes with front camera sensors while the DJI Mavic Pro 2 is expected to be loaded with the front as well as rear camera sensors which will enhance its ability to avoid obstacles.
 It is also anticipated to be incorporated with the smart avoidance system as the one found in Mavic Air.

-7 – Easy configuration/Fly by gesture
+7 – Easy configuration/Fly by the gesture

 The DJI Spark was an innovative product with regard to the ease with which it could be set up to fly.
 The new DJI Mavic Pro 2 should also be easy to be configured and flown with the help of gestures such as the DJI Mavic Air and DJI Spark.
-We are not all that excited by the gesture flight features but the easy set up option is a highly needed feature.
+We are not all that excited by the gesture flight features but the easy setup option is a highly needed feature.
 What do you think?
 Should we be expecting the DJI Mavic Pro 2 to be easily configurable?

 5 Things that should make DJI Mavic Pro 2 better than ever before